Darcy Farrow

-Chesapeake, Jimmy Dale Gilmore, Nanci Griffith, George Hamilton IV, The Kingston Trio, Tony Rice, Josh Ritter, Linda Ronstadt, Ian Tyson (solo), and Matthews' Southern Comfort.
+Chesapeake, Jimmy Dale Gilmore, Nanci Griffith, George Hamilton IV, The Kingston Trio, Tony Rice, Josh Ritter, Linda Ronstadt, The Sunshine Company, Ian Tyson (solo), and Matthews' Southern Comfort.

 The song was written in 1964, inspired by something that happened to Gillette's little sister, Darcy, when she was 12.
 She was running behind her horse chasing it into the corral when she was kicked.
 She broke her cheekbone but had no lasting ill effects.
 Campbell took a melody that Gillette had written and came up with a story about two young lovers and a tragic fall.
 The place names are actual places around the region of the high valleys and the Walker River in Nevada, where Tom lived when he was eight or nine years old.